Base mix mixing guidelines

 -Add pop-ups into simmering pan.

 -Boil for approximately 3 mins, times will vary according to appliance.

 -Remove pop ups from water and drain through a sieve until cooled.

 -Air dry for 48hrs before use, baits can be air dried for up to 1 week.

-- Mix too dry? just add eggs until your mix (boiling water for pop up base mix) is the right consistency for rolling.
+-Mix too dry?
+Just add more boiled water to your mix (boiling water for pop up base mix) is the right consistency for rolling.

-- Heat is key.
+-Heat is key.
 Always ensure your base mix dough is a warm, soft and a pliable consistency before rolling.
-Heat is always important when mixing and rolling as this ensures all your ingredients are well mixed and and working as they should.
+Heat is always important when mixing and rolling as this ensures all your ingredients are well mixed and working as they should.